This post was written in collaboration with Andrew Carcova, Director of Solutions Engineering at Constructor.

 Constructor’s Native Commerce Core™ is powered by advanced algorithms, transformers, and large language models (LLMs) with clickstream and behavior as critical signals.
 It collects and uses clickstream to ensure results are attractive to the user across their entire search and product discovery experience.

-While behavioral data takes the front seat, there are several other core functionalities, algorithms, and models that come into play when ranking cold-start products:
+While behavioral data takes the front seat, there are several other core functionalities, algorithms, and models that come into play when ranking cold-start products.

 Personal attractiveness